apify/apify-docs/sources/academy/tutorials/node_js/scraping_shadow_doms.md

 ---

 Each website is represented by an HTML DOM, a tree-like structure consisting of HTML elements (e.g. paragraphs, images, videos) and text.
 [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) allows the separate DOM trees to be attached to the main DOM while remaining isolated in terms of CSS inheritance and JavaScript DOM manipulation.
-The CSS and JavaScript codes of separate shadow DOM components do not clash, but the downside is that you can't easily access the content from outside.
+The CSS and JavaScript codes of separate shadow DOM components do not clash, but the downside is that you can't access the content from outside.

 Let's take a look at this page [alodokter.com](https://www.alodokter.com/).
 If you click on the menu and open a Chrome debugger, you will see that the menu tree is attached to the main DOM as shadow DOM under the element `<top-navbar-view id="top-navbar-view">`.